 Rodney and Kansas at Tokyo Tower May 26, 2016

-I was an unpaid Go-Fer for the World-Famous KROQ's Rodney on the Roq (Rodney Bingenheimer) for about 10 months between mid 1980 - 1981.
+I was an unpaid Go-Fer for the World-Famous KROQ's Rodney on the Roq (Rodney Bingenheimer) for about 22 months between mid 1980 - 1981.
 I would clean up and organize albums that were scattered about in some rooms and also carry records for Rodney to and from his car.
 The best part of the job was answering the door for Rodney and greeting guests who came to be on his show.
-Through that I got to meet Clem Burke and Deborah Harry of Blondie, the Ramones, and a bunch of other super famous punk stars whose names escape me at the moment.
-I also greeted Phil Spector on Christmas of 1980 and when he arrived at the door, he didn't look like a Punk so I was rude to him (like an idiot!)
+Through that I got to meet Clem Burke of Blondie, the Ramones, and a bunch of other super famous punk stars whose names escape me at the moment.
+The first time I got to meet Phil Spector was Christmas of 1980 and when he arrived at the door, he didn't look like a Punk so I was rude to him (like an idiot!)
 I didn't find out until much later who he was!...
 Doh!
 I used to go with Rodney to that all-night diner he likes (Canter's Deli) too after every show.
 There I met lots of people who were famous or to become extremely famous later...

 Two nice girls at Asakusa who allowed us to take photos.

 Rodney and Kansas did the Rikishaw ride at Asakusa